random998/bachelors_project/docs/report.md

 Poker involves deterministic rules (e.g., hand evaluation using crates like `poker_eval`).
 For P2P, consensus is key: lock-step replication ensures peers execute identical inputs in order, verified via hash-chains (inspired by CRDTs [2] and Raft-like models [3]).

 Related work:
-- Mental Poker [1]: Theoretical foundations for fair card dealing without revelation.
+- Mental Poker: Theoretical foundations for fair card dealing without revelation.
-- libp2p [4]: Used for swarm-based P2P networking.
+- libp2p: Used for swarm-based P2P networking.
-- Stateright [5]: Considered for model-checking the state machine (not yet integrated).
+- Stateright: Considered for model-checking the state machine (not yet integrated).

 ### Technologies
 Rust: Chosen for safety and performance in concurrent systems.